mvysny/karibu-testing/karibu-testing-v10/README.md

 // expectNotifications also clears current notifications so that any further notifications won't be mixed with existing ones expectNoNotifications()
 ```

+For Java and Groovy, those functions are present in the `NotificationsKt` class.

 ## Preparing Mock Environment For `UI.init()`